The-Known-Galaxy/archives/sith/planets/nal_hutta/nal_hutta.md

 Despite being a polluted and dangerous planet, under the Hutts' control, Nal Hutta played a preeminent role in the galaxy's black market and had a similar reputation as Nar Shaddaa.

 # History

 The Hutt Clan's headquarters were on Nal Hutta.
 At one point, Nal Hutta was a bustling planet with many cities.
 Unfortunately, during the Drengir crisis, this changed, and a Drengir infestation turned the world into a place of sweltering jungles.
 The planet remained this way for years to come.
 However, this climatic turn was to the Hutts' liking.

 # Clone Wars

 After freeing Ziro the Hutt from prison on Coruscant, the skilled bounty hunter known as Cad Bane brought him to the Grand Hutt Council on Nal Hutta.
 However, Ziro refused to provide the Council with the location of his secret holo-diary and was imprisoned.
 Nevertheless, Ziro managed to escape with the help of a singer named Sy Snootles.
 Jedi Masters Obi-Wan Kenobi and Quinlan Vos were then dispatched to Nal Hutta to capture Ziro.
-But, he escaped with Snootles and fled to another world, with aid from Ziro’s mother.
+But, he escaped with Snootles and fled to another world, with aid from Ziroâ€™s mother.

 During a separate mission to rescue Supreme Chancellor Palpatine from Separatist assassins, Obi-Wan Kenobi, disguised as bounty hunter Rako Hardeen, teamed up with Bane and Moralo Eval and eventually crashed into the swamps of Nal Hutta.
 The three of them had to travel to Bilbousa Bazaar and get themselves a spacecraft to flee the planet.